Pluto-XI/gpt-3-writer/README.md

     Content scripts - JS files that handle the logic of our extension, including the logic of our popup UI The service worker - also a JS file, this is like our server: it’s loaded to handle tasks in the background when needed and it goes idle after it’s done

+We built off of the manifest file for our extension.
+Browsers have strict security requirements and the manifest needs to explicitly declare what permissions it needs.